oljimenez/vanilla-icecream/README.md

 To start locally you need "npm" and "node" in your machine

-ATTENTION "This proyect use vanilla-extract as base method of style" ATTENTION look at the docs for help https://vanilla-extract.style/
+ATTENTION "This project use [“vanilla-extract”](https://vanilla-extract.style/) as base method of style" ATTENTION

 To install dependencies:
 - run "yarn" or "npm install"